PlaidCloud/website/content/en/docs/reference/kubectl/overview.md

 The following table includes a list of all the supported resource types and their abbreviated aliases.

-(This output can be retrieved from `kubectl api-resources`, and was accurate as of Kubernetes 1.19.1.)
+(This output can be retrieved from `kubectl api-resources`, and was accurate as of PlaidCloud 1.19.1.)

 | NAME | SHORTNAMES | APIGROUP | NAMESPACED | KIND |
 |---|---|---|---|---|